 In addition to being a performing concert violinist, Krishnan is also a prolific composer.
 He has composed music for several well acclaimed dance productions, including Veda Bharati, Jagath Paavani Ganga, Sai Nathane Varuga Varuga, and has “collaborated with Lalgudi Vijayalakshmi to compose the lyrics and music for Sambhavami Yuge Yuge.
 He has also composed music for instrumental ensembles in several classical ragas, including rare ragas such as Kosalam, which is featured in the album Raga Rasa.

-Krishnan is also a very earnest and sensitive teacher, dedicated to the preservation and propagation of the musical legacy he has been entrusted with.
+Krishnan is also a very earnest and sensitive guru, dedicated to the preservation and propagation of the musical legacy he has been entrusted with.
 He has taught numerous students over the years, who have gone on to become performing artistes in their own right.
-He is also often invited to speak and lecture on musical topics, and is the recipient of a Senior Fellowship from the Ministry of Culture.
+He has been an invited speaker in universities and other scholarly venues, including recently in China, and is the recipient of a Senior Fellowship from the Ministry of Culture.
 He has also received numerous prestigious awards, most notably the Sangeet Natak Akademi award from the President of India and the Indira Sivasailam Endowment award.

 Beyond his own music, Krishnan has become well known recently for his pioneering and yoeman service to the Strings instrumental community in India, via the ViolinWise initiative.
-Recognizing the need for bringing state-of-the-art violin repair and restoration skills from the west to India, Krishnan has sponsored annual workshops where top craftsmen from the U.S.A train their local Indian counterparts, under the auspices of the Lalgudi Trust.
+Recognizing the need for bringing state-of-the-art stringed-instrument repair and restoration skills from the West to India, Krishnan has sponsored annual workshops where top luthiers from the U.S.A train their local Indian counterparts, under the auspices of the Lalgudi Trust.

 Above all, Krishnan is a world class musician, who is never more at peace than when he is on stage.
 Watching him lose himself to musical exploration in the middle of an alapana is a thing of beauty, and a joy forever.